ImaginaryLogs/CSMODEL-MP/README.md

 5. *Color Analysis vs Global Sales
 6. Critic Score vs Global Sales
 7. Critic Score/Sales vs Release Date

+1. Game Franchise / Series
+    * Feature engineering is required to consolidate games under a similar series/name
+2. Location and Platform/Console* (by platform/console)
+    * Platform is viable but requires more cleaning with the various amount of consoles/devices available
+        * Some consoles mentioned are operating systems
+    * Location is difficult as it uses a different metric to compare influence/performance
+        * Regions are heavily consolidated
+3. Developer and Publisher*
+4. Genre
+5. Release Date
+    * Feature engineering to sort it by the four seasons (winter, summer, autumn, spring) (maybe games perform better if released in certain seasons)

 # Research Questions